My favourite alcohol Quote:

 Some people are able to stick to strict limits all the time.
 It doesn’t mean their life isn’t ruled by alcohol.

 I didn’t like free bars.
-If I came back for more drinks I felt like I was being greedy.
-At least if you pay, you are a welcome customer.
+If I came back for more drinks, too often, I felt like I wasn’t welcome.
+At least if you pay, you are appreciated.

-If I see someone on the streets drinking a soft drink, I always wonder if there’s alcohol in it.
+If I see someone on the streets drinking a soft drink from a can or bottle, I always wonder if there’s alcohol in there as well.